ewdlop/Why-is-AI-feeling-lacking-foundaiton/README.md

+Are you praying for their goodness or good fortunate?

+or are you trying to say you are strong

+or are they saying I did all thes good stff and all you do is praying?

+Plot convening is plot convening

 # Mr/Mrs Criminals knows my family member just going to cry to Jesus all day long and do nothing about this.